-Prerequisites: Admission to Teacher Education and Communication Disorders Program.
+Prerequisites: COMD 2999 and admission to teacher education and Communication Disorders Program.
 An introduction to communication disorders.
 Terminology, etiology and management procedures required in the practice of Speech-Language Pathology are emphasized.
 Public school observation/participation is required.

 COMD 3020 Audiology I